-Bulgaria is a developing nation but is in the upper half of the world's economies.
+Bulgaria is a developing nation classified as upper middle income.
 Located in southeastern Europe (south of Romania and north of Turkey), the climate is classified as humid temperate (no dry season) in the north and dry summer in the south.

 See also: Library article for Malaria